What is SCFE?

 After surgery, the screws are not removed unless a complication develops.
 They should not be removed before your child stops growing.

-Some children have a more acute condition called unstable SCFE.
+Some children will have unstable SCFE.
 This condition carries the added risk of an injury to the femoral head blood supply and will require more complex treatment, as will severe cases of chronic SCFE.
 Your doctor will discuss this with you if it applies to your child.